3. Initializing Your Build Environment

 agl-ptest: Enables Ptest as part of the build.

-agl-sota: Enables State of the Art (SOTA) components and dependencies.
-Includes meta-sota, meta-file systems, meta-ruby, and meta-rust.
+agl-sota: Enables Software Over-the-Air (SOTA) components and dependencies.
+Includes meta-updater, meta-updater-qemux86-64, meta-filesystems, and meta-python.

 agl-demo: Enables the layers meta-agl-demo and meta-qt5.
 You need agl-demo if you are going to build the agl-demo-platform.